SIX TYPES OF TEA

 History written in tea leaves

-Black Tea is fully fermented, including withering, rolling, and drying inside a smoked chamber, which gives the tea its red color.
+Black Tea is fully fermented, including withering, rolling, and drying inside a smoked chamber, which gives the Tea its red color.

 In wine-speak, Black Tea is the zinfandel or merlot of Tea.